KshitizSachan/alumni-network-iiitdwd/plans.md

 5. Data Updations
 6. On platform voting
 7. Notifications to whatsapp
-8. Cloudflare integration for images
+8. Cloudinary integration for images
 9. Lodaing in profile page
 10. Revoking access immediately using tokenization setup.
 11. Remove password from alumni signup.